LeannaNavo/leannanavo.github.io/_portfolio/portfolio-2.md

 ---
-title: "hermal Stress and Habitat Vulnerability of Coral Reefs in the Florida Keys"
+title: "Thermal Stress and Habitat Vulnerability of Coral Reefs in the Florida Keys"
 excerpt: "Click the link above for more details <br/><img src='/images/coralthreatened.gif' width='395'>"
 collection: portfolio
 ---